securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-one-planning.md

 Will you be able to continue working remotely, or return later?

 Will local groups or contractors continue your work?
 What policies do you need in place for that to happen?

+If you will not return, ensure humane and correct termination of staff or contracts and dispose of assets, as appropriate.